mspeculatrix/Zolatron64/ROM/README.md

 Communication with the Zolatron is via serial at 9600 baud 8N1.
 As we're not using any form of flow control (yet) any terminal that connects to the Zolatron needs to have a slight delay after sending each character.
 I'm currently using 30ms, but will experiment with that.
 Data sent to the Zolatron should be terminated with a null character (ASCII 0) to mark end of transmission.

 The output-nn.txt files in the _output_ folder are the output from Beebasm when the code is assembled.
 Just in case.

-_\_build_ is just a small Bash script I use to save typing (and remembering) the commands to assemble the code and write it to the EEPROM.
-Documentation is in the script itself, but buse is:

-- `./build` to just asssemble the code.
-- `./_build -w` to assemble and burn to EEPROM.

-The assembled code is saved as `z64-ROM-<version>.bin` in the `bin` folder.
-Then two copies are made:

-- `bin/ROM.bin` - so we always have the latest version in a file that I might want to use in scripts.
-- `~/NasSync/DEV/Dev-C/Zem/Zem/ROM/ROM.bin` - for use with my Zolatron emulator, Zem.